propagated/HyveLog/README.md

 ### More to Come
-Issues are tracking todos and future enhancements!
-The project uses NUnit for unit test coverage.
+See issues for additional todos and planned future enhancements.
+The project uses NUnit for unit test coverage, and is currently being tested on travis-ci.org in a mono environment.